open-mmlab/mmrazor/docs/en/tutorials/Tutorial_3_customize_architectures.md

 1. Define a new backbone

-    Create a new file `mmrazor/models/architectures/components/backbones/searchable_shufflenet_v2.py`, class `SearchableShuffleNetV2` inherits from `BaseBackBone` of mmcls, which is the codebase that you will to build model.
+    Create a new file `mmrazor/models/architectures/components/backbones/searchable_shufflenet_v2.py`, class `SearchableShuffleNetV2` inherits from `BaseBackBone` of mmcls, which is the codebase that you will to build the model.

     ```python
     import torch.nn as nn